 I’ve worked extensively with each store for over 10 years purchasing a lot of product for my own clients so I’m very familiar with how each works as well as their pros and cons.

-Look, I realize there is always a way to get stuff “cheaper” but these are legitimate operations with real people; not some unknown guy from Craigslist with no warehouse offering you “too good to be true” prices.
+Look, I realize there is always a way to get stuff “cheaper” but these are legitimate operations with real people; not some unknown guy from Craigslist offering you “too good to be true” prices.

 Shaw’s Collections Simplified – A Buyer’s Guide